BJL156/CPU-Simulator/README.md

 MOV R1, 1
 loop:
   SUB R0, R1  ; R0 = R0 - R1
-  JNZ loop    ; Jump to loop if the SUB operation is NOT 0.
+  JNZ loop    ; Jump to loop if the result of SUB is NOT 0.
 HLT           ; Halt CPU.
 ```
 ### Output